kneath/kneath.github.com/_posts/2021-11-30-net-zero-ish.md

 Committing to net zero by purchasing carbon offsets is very easy and relatively cheap!

-## Step 1: Estimate My Carbon Footprint
+## Step 1: Estimate Your Carbon Footprint

 The average American’s footprint is roughly 2 tons per month, but you can always find a more detailed calculator tailored to your specific lifestyle habits.
 [Tradewater’s calculator](https://tradewater.us/offsetnow/#household/location) is a good example here.
 It estimates that my household (my wife & I) emit around 2.7 tons/mo.